Introduction

 Note:

-- A collection entry needs to have a toplevel key (not a number)
+• A collection entry needs to have a toplevel key (cannot be a number)

 Callback